canonical/certification-docs/Self-Test_Guide.rst

        option is appropriate.
 If the sysetm is not deployable or fails certification using the GA kernel, you will then need to re-deploy the SUT choosing the correct HWE kernel option (if available).
-Note that an HWE kernel option becomes available only after the first point release for an LTS version, such as 18.04.1 or 20.04.1 (due out in July of 2020).
+Note that an HWE kernel option becomes available only starting with the second point release for an LTS version, such as 18.04.2 or 20.04.2 (due out in February of 2021).

      - Do not choose any of the **edge** or **lowlatency** kernel options for official Certification testing.